niconushinii/eda-project-qtm302w/README.md

 - Data cleaning and restructuring into tidy long-form tables
 - Visual exploration of **pre- and post-filter distributions**
 - Descriptive statistics (mean, median, variance, quartiles, IQR)
-- Correlation and regression modeling to test variable relationships
+- Correlation and regression and t-test modelings to test variable relationships
 - Interactive visualizations using `plotly` for longitudinal comparisons

 ### List of Platforms/Languages
 - R
-- libraries: plotly
+- libraries: tidyverse, plotly, lubridate, ggpubr

 ---